-A: Most importantly, please be assured that I want students to learn and to receive the good grades they deserve.
+A: Please be assured that I want students to learn and to receive the good grades they deserve.
 So please make an appointment with me should you have undue difficulty with your work in the course.

 Any student with a documented disability needing accommodations is requested to speak directly to the Accessible NU (847-467-5530) and the instructor, as early as possible in the quarter (preferably within the first two weeks of class).
 All discussions will remain confidential.
+For resources on safety and mental and physical health, please visit the NUhelp website or phone app.